holochain/holochain-rust/doc/holochain_101/src/zome/implementation.md

 In summary, if a new agent action (for example) is needed:

-- extend the `agent::state::Action` enum
+- extend the `action::Signal` enum
   - use the canonical name if that makes sense
   - implement a constructor method in the enum impl
   - include a snowflake ID or there will be key collisions in the state history
-- extend the `agent::state::ActionResult` enum if the action has a return value
+- extend an `ActionResult` enum if the action has a return value
-- implement a function dispatch off the new action in `agent::state::reduce`
+- implement a reducer for the new action
-- implement the dispatched `agent::state::do_action_*` function